Quadratic relations between Bessel moments: Introduction

 \section{Introduction}

-Bessel moments arise in quantum field theory through the Feynman amplitudes \cf \eg \cite[(8.11)]{Vanhove14}.
-Here, and throughout this paper, $I_0(t)$ and $K_0(t)$ denote the modified Bessel functions of order zero, which are solutions to the differential equation~\hbox{$((t\partial_t)^2-t^2)u=0.$} For technical reasons, we shall make the change of variables~$z=\sfrac{t^2}{4}$ and consider the associated rank-two vector bundle with connection on $\Gm$, which is called the \emph{Kloosterman connection} and denoted by $\Kl_2$.
-As it has an irregular singularity at infinity, $\Kl_2$ does not come from geometry in the usual sense of encoding how periods vary in a family of algebraic varieties.
-However, the identity \eqref{eqn:Feynman-as-Bessel} shows that the integral on the right-hand side is itself a period.
+Let $I_0(t)$ and $K_0(t)$ denote the modified Bessel functions of order zero, which are solutions to the ordinary differential equation~\hbox{$((t\partial_t)^2-t^2)u=0.$} Since this equation has an irregular singularity at infinity, it does not come from geometry in the usual sense of encoding how periods vary in a family of algebraic varieties.
+However, certain integrals of monomials in $I_0(t)$ and $K_0(t)$ called \emph{Bessel moments} are themselves periods, as shown for example by the identity (\cf \cite[(8.11)]{Vanhove14})

-In a series of papers and conference talks \cite{Broadhurst16, Broadhurst17, BKLF, B-R18, Roberts17}, Broadhurst and Roberts put forward a program to understand the motivic origin of the Bessel moments An important insight of theirs was to look at counterparts of these integrals over finite fields, pursuing the analogy between the Bessel differential equation and the Kloosterman $\ell$-adic sheaf.
-Roughly speaking, $I_0(t)$ and $K_0(t)$ correspond to the eigenvalues of Frobenius, and out of them one forms the symmetric power moments of Kloosterman sums.
+In a series of papers and conference talks \cite{Broadhurst16, Broadhurst17, Broadhurst17b, BKLF, B-R18, Roberts17}, Broadhurst and Roberts put forward a program to understand the motivic origin of the Bessel moments An important insight of theirs was to look at counterparts of these integrals over finite fields, pursuing the analogy between the Bessel differential equation and the Kloosterman $\ell$-adic sheaf.
+Roughly speaking, $I_0(t)$ and $K_0(t)$ correspond to the eigenvalues of Frobenius, and out of them one forms the $k$-th symmetric power moments of Kloosterman sums.
 The generating series of these moments over finite extensions of $\FF_p$ is a polynomial with integer coefficients.
 After removing some trivial factors and handling primes of bad reduction, a global $L$-function~$L_k(s)$ is built with the reciprocals of these polynomials as local factors.
 Back at the beginning, Broadhurst, partly in joint work with Mellit \cite{B-M16} and Roberts, Bloch-Kerr-Vanhove \cite{BKV}, and Y.\,Zhou \cite{wick} proved or numerically checked in many cases that the critical values of these $L$\nobreakdash-functions agree up to rational factors and powers of $\pi$ with certain determinants of the Bessel moments~\eqref{eqn:BesselmomentsMabc}.